truststamp/next-is.js/README.md

 This fork of is.js is not poluting global scope.
 It's able to work on both: NodeJS and Browser.

+This library may be simple replacement for any validation library, modernizr etc.

 ## Installation
 `npm install --save next-is`